Thien Hau Temple of Cholon: Exterior

-LE temple is located right on busy Nguyen Trai Street.
+The temple is located on Nguyễn Trãi Street.
 It can be accessed by entering through an iron gate and crossing a small courtyard.
 The roof is decorated with small delicately fashioned porcelain figurines expressing themes from Chinese religion and legends.
 Lanterns and wooden models of Chinese theaters hang over the entrance.

 Interior

 The interior of the temple is actually a partially covered courtyard, at the end of which is the altar to Mazu.
 The exposed portions of the courtyard contain incense burners, and open the view to the remarkable porcelain dioramas that decorate the roof.
 The dioramas show scenes from a 19th-century Chinese city, and include such colorful figures as actors, demons, animals, and Persian and European sailors and traders.
 In one scene, actors depict a duel on horseback battle between the revered halberd-wielding general Guan Yu of the Three Kingdoms period and another fighter.
 Another scene depicts the three Taoist Immortal Sages representing longevity, fecundity and prosperity.

 The altar to Mazu is dominated by the three statues of the Goddess.
 The faces are bronze in color, and the clothes and crowns are multi-colored.
 Incense burners are all about.